Member States of the Council of Europe issued a unanimous Declaration and made significant decisions in Helsinki

 The Session of the Committee of Ministers of the Council of Europe ended successfully.
 The member States unanimously adopted a Declaration, which emphasises the far-reaching significance of the Council of Europe for human rights, the rule of law and democracy.

-The Declaration also highlights the importance of the unity of Europe and the important role of the agreements and mechanisms that have been prepared in the framework of the Council.
+The Declaration Link to another website.(Opens New Window)also highlights the importance of the unity of Europe and the important role of the agreements and mechanisms that have been prepared in the framework of the Council.

 “Finland had a successful term as Presidency of the Committee of Ministers of the Council of Europe.
 We promoted our selected priorities and organised a fruitful Ministerial Session, which adopted decisions that strengthen the Council of Europe.
 The meeting was attended by Foreign Ministers from over 30 countries,” Minister for Foreign Affairs Timo Soini says.

-The meeting adopted not only a Declaration but also several decisions.
+The meeting adopted not only a Declaration but also several decisionsLink to another website.(Opens New Window).
 On the initiative of Finland, holding the current Presidency of Council of Ministers, member States adopted a decision that strengthens the protection and promotion of civil society space.
 The decision was an expression of the general concern about the shrinking civic space in Europe.
 It includes very concrete elements pertaining to the matter.
 Openness and inclusion are examples of the priorities of Finland’s Presidency Programme.

 Political challenges and future of the organisation